sentenz/convention/guideline/software-development-guide.md

 ### Concept

 Projects are envisioned, designed, and prioritized.

-A methodology such as agile helps to guide the work process for the project.
+- A methodology such as [Agile](../about/agile.md) helps to guide the work process for the project.
 Practices like DevOps guide practices during development and operations.

+- Concept models are a fundamental part of the architectural design and development process using [Architecture Modeling Concepts](../about/architecture-modeling-concepts.md) to provide a quick and effective method to create diagrams for testing ideas and investigating constraints.

 ### Plan + Roadmap

 Stakeholders are identified, budgets set, and infrastructure requisitioned.
 Design documents from the concept phase are broken down into actionable tasks.

+- [Architecture Decision Records (ADR)](../about/architecture-decision-records.md) captures the key options available, the main requirements that drive a decision, and the design decisions themselves.

 ### Code, Test/Analysis, Review